-If you do not ovulate reliably but you have normal healthy tubes and your partner has a normal or nearly normal semen analysis it may be possible for you to have ovulation induction as a treatment.
+If you don’t ovulate reliably but you have normal healthy tubes and your partner has a normal or nearly normal semen analysis, it may be possible for you to have ovulation induction (OI) as a treatment.

 What is ovulation induction and follicle tracking?

-Ovulation induction (OI) and follicle tracking treatment is where you are given fertility drugs to stimulate the development of a few follicles, which are ‘tracked’ or monitored by ultrasound scan.
+OI and follicle tracking treatment is where you’re given fertility drugs to stimulate the development of a few follicles, which are ‘tracked’ or monitored by ultrasound scan.

 When a sufficient number of your follicles are judged to have reached the optimum size, a final injection is given to trigger ovulation.
 We then advise you when to have intercourse on to maximise the chance of your partner’s sperm reaching a ripe egg and for fertilisation to occur.